lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`

-As we previously covered, there are some important differences between retrospective compared to prospective cohorts.
-The main difference is what point the study starts relative to outcome occurance.
-In a retrospective cohort, people are recruited based having the disease, then their data is collected from past records.
-This is particularly common where data is collected in a frequent or consistent context, such as in a hospital, so there is a data already available.
-Prospective cohorts on the other hand have people who are recruited because they don't have the disease and are followup either until they have the disease or until the study ends.
+There are some important differences between the two cohort types.
+The main difference is when the study starts relative to outcome occurrence.
+In a retrospective cohort, the study starts when people have the disease and their data is collected from past records.
+This is very common when data is collected in a frequent or typical way, such as in a hospital, so data are already available.
+In prospective cohorts, people don't have a disease at the start of the study and they are followup either until the end of the study or until they get the disease.
 Data is collected as the time passes.
 Both designs have their strengths and weaknesses.
-For instance, if you have easy access to data that has already been collected by for example a hospital or a by the government, or if the disease is really rare, retrospective cohorts are very powerful scientific tools.
-However, there are many strengths to prospective cohorts.
-They tend to be pretty common and to provide stronger evidence for their results, simply because people are recruited without the disease.
-It is for this reason that the Framingham prospective study was chosen.
+If you have easy access to data already collected by for example a hospital or the government, retrospective cohorts are very powerful scientific tools.
+But, there are many strengths to prospective cohorts, which is why they tend to be pretty common.
+They give stronger scientific evidence to research questions, because people are recruited without the disease.
+This is why the Framingham study was chosen.

 ---
 ## How a prospective cohort looks like over time